yyf20001230/Lie_Detection/README.md

   - Store your audio recorded for training in training_set and testing audio in testing_set Folder.
   - training_set_addition.txt use this file to append trained files and testing_set_addition.txt for appending test files.

+# Dataset

+We used 60 truth and 61 deceptive videos from the testimonials dataset to train models.
+Datasets labeled and annotated with Openface and Opensmile can be found here: https://drive.google.com/drive/folders/1_8pz1Te49nzkBE6FTizZfdNIt2hFBJn_?usp=sharing